Obsessions, Compulsions, Addictions and Personality flaws

 The DSM-5 (2013) states that Obsessive Compulsive Disorders (OCD) are characterised by the presence of obsessions and/or compulsions.
 Obsessions are recurrent and persistent thoughts, urges, or images that are experienced as intrusive and unwanted, whereas compulsions are repetitive behaviours and mental acts that an individual feels driven to perform in response to an obsession or according to rules that must be applied rigidly.

-Although a behaviour can be perceived as obsessive compulsive in many ways due to a pre-occupation with the behaviour or the intend (fantasy) to engage in the behaviour, it would not fall under the classic OCD label when pleasure is derived from these behaviours and the wish to stop engaging in these behaviours is directly related to the deleterious consequences (see p.
+Although a behaviour can be perceived as obsessive compulsive in many ways due to a pre-occupation with the behaviour or the intent (fantasy) to engage in the behaviour, it would not fall under the classic OCD label when pleasure is derived from these behaviours and the wish to stop engaging in these behaviours is directly related to the deleterious consequences (see p.
 242).

 Most people who have obsessive compulsive behaviours also suffer from anxiety and depression.